 We thank the reviewer for these observations and comments.
 Eastern European mortality patterns raise questions about quality and completeness of the data.
 We, however, used the best data available (Human Mortality Database) for the type of analysis that we carried out.
 As well noticed by the reviewer, a potential concern is the changing definition of live births.
 Previous studies (Nolte et al 2000a, 2000b) suggest that for Poland, for example, infant mortality could be underestimated due to the definition used prior to 1990 (an effect also found in the former German Democratic Republic).
+The same happened in other countries from Central Europe and former Soviet countries (Aleshina and Redmond 2003, UNICEF 2003).
 Although this could affect comparability, we mitigate this by using broad groups, disentangling the effect of infant mortality in figures 1,4-6, and focusing on mortality above age 4.
 We now mention this in the limitations section.

+Taking into account that infant mortality was underestimated before 1990 due to changes in definitions of live births (Aleshina and Redmond 2003, UNICEF 2003), it would bias our results to the extent that lifespan variation would have been larger pre-1989, and declines in lifespan variation would have been more dramatic than observed.
+More subtly, while the levels would have differed, the trends pre-1990 would have been the same, depending on how much infant mortality is off.
+Post-1990 there were also differences in the speed of adoption of the WHO rules which could also have led to some biases.